What We Do in the Shadows: Production

 The film is based on a 2005 short film—What We Do In The Shadows: Interviews With Some Vampires—written and directed by Waititi and Clement, and starring Jonny Brugh, Cori Gonzalez-Macuer and Stu Rutherford in their roles of Deacon, Nick and Stu respectively.
 The feature film adaptation was shot in Wellington in September 2012, and was Waititi's first feature since Boy.

-Stu Rutherford, an IT technician and high school friend of Waititi's in real life, was initially told he would only have a bit part in the film so he would act more natural when filming.
+Rutherford, an IT technician and high school friend of Waititi's, was initially told he would only have a bit part in the film so he would act more natural when filming.
 He did not realise his role was so important until the film's premiere.

 According to Waititi and Clement, their favourite vampire films are The Lost Boys, Bram Stoker's Dracula and Interview with the Vampire.
 All of those movies are heavily quoted or referenced in the film, along with many other genre films such as Blade, Twilight and Buffy The Vampire Slayer.

 What We Do in the Shadows raised $447,000 towards the film from over 7,000 supporters via the crowdfunding website Kickstarter.